Stars’ top line dominant in 5-3 win over Avs in Game 1

 Game 2 of the best-of-seven series is Monday night.

-Seguin opened the scoring with his first goal of this postseason, taking Benn’s pass from behind the net.
-Benn had three assists and Seguin also had an assist.
-The eight points by that top line were only two fewer than they combined for in the first nine postseason games.
+Grubauer went face down on the ice after pushing away a shot with his right skate in the second period.
+He was replaced by Pavel Francouz, who had 27 saves in a 4-0 shutout over the Stars in round-robin play 2 1/2 weeks earlier in Edmonton.

+Colorado defenseman Erik Johnson was severely limited after his right leg appeared to awkwardly turn midway through the first period, though returned for the start of the second before leaving the bench again late in the period.
+He played less than eight minutes.

-Former Colorado player Blake Comeau and Roope Hintz also had their first goals of the postseason for the Stars.
-The shot by Hintz provided a cushion midway through the third period.
+Comeau, a former Avalanche player, and Roope Hintz also had their first goals of the postseason for the Stars.
+Comeau made it 2-1 midway through the first on a 57-foot shot deflected by an Avs player, and the shot by Hintz provided a cushion midway through the third period.

 The Stars led 3-1 late in the first period after Benn got control of a bouncing puck for an odd-man rush.
 He made a cross-ice pass to Radulov, who then scored on a slight backhander through the legs of Grubauer.